rlindgren/aidk/website/docs/concepts.md

 ## Tools

-Tools give agents capabilities to interact with the world:
+Tools give agents capabilities to interact with the world. **Tools are components** with full lifecycle support.

 ``` tsx
 const myTool = createTool({